penguinland/visual_diff/README.md

 If you're running a different OS, good luck (and if you get it to work, please either file an issue telling us to update the documentation with what you did, or update it yourself and send us a pull request!).
+Once upon a time, this also worked on Mac, but I no longer have one and can't easily try that out.

 ## Options
 The short version: run `visual_diff.py --help` for info.